AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51431-indexer-status-is-working.md

 ## Issue

-The indexer status is *working* even though there are no entries in the changelog.
+The indexer status is *[!UICONTROL Working]* even though there are no entries in the changelog.

 <u>Steps to reproduce</u>: